SandERFills/SandERFills/README.md

-- 👋 Hi, I’m @SandERFills
+- 👋 Hi, I’m @SandERFills via Vladislav Babich
 - 👀 I’m interested in back-end develop,game-develop and computer science
 - 🌱 I’m currently learning C# and.Net platform,algorithms and development patterns
 - 💞️ I’m looking to collaborate on back-end develiop like junior-programmer